-The Windows Shell is the main part of Windows that people interact with everyday.
+The Windows Shell is the main part of Windows that people interact with every day.
 It’s the Start menu, the Action Center, the Taskbar, and File Explorer.
-With Windows 10 fall creators update Start menu, the Action Center, the Taskbar, and File Explorer all are updated.
+With Windows 10 fall creators update the Start menu, the Action Center, the Taskbar, and File Explorer all are updated.

-So here’s all the noteworthy changes showing up in those locations.
+So here are all the noteworthy changes showing up in those locations.

 - Resizing Start horizontally is now smoother.

 - Scrollbars will now shrink away when the cursor isn’t near them.

 - Added new context menu icons in Start.

 - New Action Center UI featuring Fluent Design.

 - Action Center now shares the same Acrylic backdrop as Start.